Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

  can assist us here.
 ----------------------------------------------------------------------------------*/

--- Section 3: Step 1 - Using First Party Data to Find Top Selling Locations USE ROLE tasty_data_engineer;
+--  Step 1 - Using First Party Data to Find Top Selling Locations USE ROLE tasty_data_engineer;
 USE WAREHOUSE tasty_de_wh;